bareboat-necessities/bbn-m5-s3-n2k-usb/README.md

-# DIY NMEA N2K to USB gateway in Actisense format on M5AtomS3
+# DIY NMEA N2K to USB gateway in Actisense format on M5AtomS3 Lite

 Effectively equivalent of NGT-1.